bigladder/erin/docs/user-guide/user-guide.md

 1. Open the workbook and ensure the path to `erin_multi.exe` is set.
    See [@fig:excel-settings].
-   Also, ensure you have the four required files in one directory as shown in [@fig:required-files]:
+   Also, ensure you have the following files in one directory as shown in [@fig:required-files]:

 - `erin_gui.xlsm`
 - `erin_multi.exe`
 - `support.rb`
 - `template.toml`
+- `example-load.csv`: not required in general but we'll use it for this example

 ![Required files to run the Excel UI](images/screenshots/required-files.png){#fig:required-files width=50%}